StergachisLab/fire_consensus_pipeline/README.md

 ## Resource Requirements

-The first two steps can typically run on a single node with approximately **100 GB of memory and 8 CPUs**.
-However, the required resources depend on:
+The entire pipeline is launched with a single command.
+That command should be run either on an interactive node or as a submitted batch job with sufficient resources for the first two steps—typically about **100 GB of memory and 8 CPUs**.

+After the first two steps complete, the same pipeline command automatically runs or submits the per-sample recalculation jobs for the third step, according to the selected `--runner` backend.

+The required resources depend on:

 * The number of samples being processed.
 * The sizes of the input files.